-NumPEx - referred as a co-design and co-development process - for science-driven improvement and new capability planning, by coordinating research and software developments (from PC1-PC4 in the NumPEx project) and representative, strategic exascale CSE application demonstrators (ADs) that are recognised as requiring a much higher level of inherent exascale effectiveness to achieve their challenge problem goals and impact.
-Every AD must be focused on targeted developments addressing a scientific and engineering challenge problem, i.e., one that possesses a solution and that is intractable without i.e., one that possesses a solution Figure 5.Exa-DI application demonstrators from a range of strategic domains amenable to computational insight address unique exascale challenge with identified capability and capacity issues.

-exascale capabilities and/or capacities and strategic exascale ADs span a wide range of CSE domains and each addressing an exascale challenge problem - see Figure 6.
+To this end, the central objective of Exa-DI is to develop an iterative and incremental participatory process across NumPEx - referred as a codesign and co-development process - for science- driven improvement and new capability planning, by coordinating research and software developments (from PC1-PC4 in the NumPEx project) and representative, strategic exascale CSE application demonstrators (ADs) that are recognised as requiring a much higher level of inherent exascale effectiveness to achieve their challenge problem goals and impact.
+Every AD must be focused on targeted developments addressing a scientific and engineering challenge problem, i.e., one that possesses a solution amenable to computational insight and that is intractable without exascale capabilities and/or capacities and strategic exascale ADs span a wide range of CSE domains and each addressing an exascale challenge problem - see Figure 6.